 Method 2: Perform a Clean Boot in Windows

 This is one of the best methods how to check is there a conflict between two applications or is there an issue with some application.
 Clean boot provides booting your Windows without application services or driver services, so it will eliminate suspiciously is there a conflict between Desktop Windows Manager and another application.
 After you do clean boot, and issue is still there, we are recommending you to check another method, because there is not any conflict between Desktop Windows Manager and another application.
 If the issue is not there, it means some applications are conflicting with Desktop Windows Manager.
 How will you know which application is conflicting with Desktop Windows Manager?
 We recommend you to test one by one application and restart your Windows.
 You can find more information in links which are included in the text below.
-Please check instructions how to perform a clean boot on Windows Vista and Windows 7.
-Also, you can perform a clean boot in Windows 8.

 Method 3: Check Desktop Window Manager service